-- new working week comprises three working days of eight hours.
-As such, their claim to leave amounts to 149 holiday hours.
+- amount of working hours per week, plus 1.2 holiday hours per week because the new working week comprises three working days of eight hours.
+As such, their claim to leave amounts to 171 holiday hours.
 This leave balance is reduced by the collective office closing days, established under Article 4.7, paragraph 5, which coincide with the duty roster. - 5.
 In the case of participation in the 4-day variant with 0.2 FTE leave as referred to in the third paragraph, it is possible, after participation of one year, to switch to the 3-day variant with 0.4 FTE leave as referred to in the fourth paragraph.
 A switch in the opposite direction is not possible.
 In order to prevent the scheme from qualifying as an early retirement scheme (Regeling voor Vervroegde Uittreding, RVU) for tax purposes, a minimum number of working hours of 50% of the employment is required to remain at the age of 58 and 50% of the number of working hours of the employment in the calendar preceding participation.
 Employees will not be able to participate in the scheme if their actual working week is shorter than 16 hours (number of working hours of 15.2 hours).
 Appendix F of the CAO-NU provides a schematic overview of a potential new working week, as well as the corresponding accrual of holiday hours, taking account of these requirements. - 6.
 The basis for accrual of pension entitlements and social insurance will be maintained at 100%.
 The employee shall pay the full pension contribution for employees.
-All salary-related allowances and payments as referred to in Section 3 of the collective labour agreement, with the exception of Article 3.18 of the collective labour agreement, will be based on 85% of the salary under the four-day variant and 70% under the three-day variant. - 7.
-Unless otherwise agreed, only the additional income from work or business already existing before the time of the participation and approved by the employer is permitted.
+All salary-related allowances and payments as referred to in Section 3 of the collective labour agreement, with the exception of Article 3.18 of the collective labour agreement, will be based on 85% of the salary under the four-day variant and 70% under the three-day variant. - Unless otherwise agreed, only the additional income from work or business already existing before the time of the participation and approved by the employer is permitted. - 8.
+Until 1 August 2021, employees as referred to in paragraphs 3c and 4c shall be able to claim four times the remaining amount of working hours per week, plus 1.6 or 1.2 holiday hours per week.